atlaspetco/apc-planner/replit.md

 **PRODUCT ROUTING REQUIREMENT**: All product routings are distinct products and must match exactly.
 Never map between different products (e.g., "Lifetime Air Harness", "Lifetime Air - Bio", and "Lifetime Harness" are all completely different products).
 Only exact routing name matches should be used for operator qualification and UPH calculations.

+**NO FALLBACKS WITH BLENDED DATA**: The system must only use exact routing matches for operator qualifications.
+If an operator doesn't have specific UPH data for the exact work center + routing combination requested, they should not be shown as qualified.
+No averaging or blending of UPH data across different routings is allowed.

 **EXCEPTION - Manufacturing Routing Mapping**: "Lifetime Air Harness" products (with codes like LHA-XS) use "Lifetime Harness" routing for manufacturing operations.
 When calculating UPH or finding qualified operators for "Lifetime Air Harness" products, the system must check for historical data under "Lifetime Harness" routing.